thejart/pump-backend/README.md

 ```

 ### secrets file
 The secrets file contains all the personal data that needs to be kept out of source control.
-Make sure that it's readable by your webserver's user, but otherwise locked down.
+Make sure that it's readable by your webserver's user, but otherwise locked down (eg. `chown <youruser>:<webuser> secrets && chmod 640 secrets`).
 ```
 <mysql database>
 <mysql username>